ADR-198: Billboard SDK Component

 }

-Matrix.RotationYawPitchRollToRef(eulerAngles.y, eulerAngles.x, eulerAngles.z, invertedMatrix)
+Matrix.RotationYawPitchRollToRef(eulerAngles.y, eulerAngles.x, eulerAngles.z, rotMatrix)

-// apply entity.transform.rotation to the worldMatrix
+// apply the scale to the rotation matrix, into _worldMatrix

 }